-When a student changes school, the educational record will be transferred to the new school and no copies will be kept.
+When a pupil changes school, the pupil's educational record will be transferred to the new school and no copies will be kept.

-The Academy will hold records of complaints separate to student records while a complaint is ongoing, so that access to these records can be maintained.
+The academy will hold records of complaints separate to pupil records while a complaint is ongoing, so that access to these records can be maintained.

-Information that the Academy retains relating to a complaint will be stored securely and in line with its Records Management Policy.
+Information that the academy retains relating to a complaint will be stored securely and in line with its Records Management Policy.